Research in Psychology

 Work on Research Projects: Graduate Students

-Students in the Master’s of Science in Psychology and the Master’s of Science in Counseling Psychology programs may work in a psychology research team, with the permission of a faculty research advisor.
+Students in the Master’s of Science in Counseling Psychology programs may work in a psychology research team, with the permission of a faculty research advisor.
+Students may count up to 4 of their 12 elective graduate hours in courses related to research and writing, including PY 647, 648, and 697, toward their degree.

-Students interested in gaining research experience should enroll in PY 647, Research Experience, which is offered for ONE credit hour at a time.
+Students interested in gaining research experience should enroll in PY 647, Research Experience.

 Department of Psychology Faculty Research